karnsandhuu/workout-tracker/README.md

 - As a user, I want to be able to add an exercise to my workout session, including details such as the date, number of sets, reps done, etc.
 - As a user, I want to be able to view a list of all my past workout sessions along with their dates.
 - As a user, I want to be able to analyze my progress by viewing my personal records for each exercise.
+- As a user, I want to search for an exercise name and see which workout sessions included it.
 - As a user, I want to be able to edit the details of my past workout sessions (including things like reps, sets, weight used, etc.)